-When the time comes to start selecting an Aged Care Home, it is a great idea to create a checklist of questions and required information.
-Obviously the checklist may feature items applicable to your particular circumstances, however, here is a list of questions/information you can use as a starting point.
+When the time comes to start selecting an aged care home, it is a great idea to create a checklist of questions and required information.
+Obviously, the checklist may feature items applicable to your particular circumstances, however, here are some questions/information you can use as a starting point.

-- Does it appear clean on first inspection?
+- Does it appear clean on the first inspection?

 - Are the people answering your questions and showing you around giving you respect, listening to you, and providing you with all the time you need to get the information you want?